25. PROTO-CHRISTIANITY, THE BEGINNING:

 then: a pre-existent Christ as "the spiritual rock" is contrived by Paul:

 1Co10:2-4 "They were all baptized into Moses in the cloud and in the sea.
 They all ate the same spiritual food and drank the same spiritual drink; for they drank from the spiritual rock that accompanied them, and that rock was Christ."

-a) Prior to that (and 1Co8:6 "the Word of God", quoted earlier), there is no mention of Jesus/Christ's pre-existence in Paul's earlier letters.
+a) Prior to that (and 1Co8:6, quoted earlier), there is no mention of Jesus/Christ's pre-existence in Paul's earlier letters.

 b) There is no mention of any pre-existent Christ ("anointed one") in the whole O.T.

 "For who, having heard, rebelled?
 Indeed, was it not all who came out of Egypt, led by Moses?
 Now with whom was He